 Working with the user interface

-You can access Instana through user interface.
+You can access Instana through the user interface.

 For the list of web browsers supported for accessing the Instana UI, see Supported web browsers.

-Signing in
+Logging in

 1. Enter the Instana URL in a supported browser.
-The Instana log-in page is displayed.
+The Instana log in page is displayed.

 2. Complete one of the following steps:

-1. In the E-mail field, enter the email address that is registered with Instana.
+1. In the Email field, enter the email address that is registered with Instana.

 2. Enter the password.

-1. Click Sign in with Google.
+1. Click Log in with Google.

 2. Select the Google account that is enabled for SSO.